 As the wearables category continues to grow, Fitbit Versa fills a critical need in the market by delivering a beautifully designed, full-featured smartwatch that is easy to use at a very competitive price.
 Versa brings consumers the advanced health and fitness feature Fitbit is known for, along with broad compatibility across mobile platforms and 4+ days battery life to provide users with a better picture of their overall health, making it stand out from any smartwatch available today. – James Park, Co-Founder and CEO of Fitbit

 The Fitbit Ace, for its part, has been equipped with features that will allow kids aged 8 and above using the device to automatically track steps, active minutes, and sleep on a five-day battery.
 Parents can use the Fitbit family account to control and monitor who the kids connect with the Fitbit app, along with other features of the Ace band.
 The badge shall remind kids to kids to move, and reward them for listening to reminders with collectible badges.
 The device has been priced at $99.95.

-The Versa and the Ace are expected to launch worldwide in April 2018.
-Buy Fitbit Charge 2 wireless activity tracker and sleep wristband here.
+The Versa and the Ace are expected to launch worldwide on April 2018.